Mike Rice Jr.: Rutgers University suspension and firing

 The video touched off a nationwide outcry, with New Jersey Governor Chris Christie condemning Rice's behavior, and State Assembly Speaker Sheila Oliver among many demanding that Rice be fired.
 The next day, Rutgers fired Rice as head coach.
 According to The (Newark) Star-Ledger, the move came after school president Robert Barchi saw the video for the first time, although he had signed off on Pernetti's decision to suspend Rice in December.
 When Barchi saw the video, he called in Pernetti and told him that Rice had to leave immediately.
-Barchi held Pernetti responsible for the debacle, and forced Pernetti's resignation two days later.
+Barchi held Pernetti responsible for the debacle, and decided on the night he watched the DVD that Pernetti had to go as well.
+According to The Record, on the same day Rice's firing was announced, Barchi told Pernetti to resign or be fired.
+Pernetti resigned two days later.

 In a post-mortem of the circumstances leading to Rice's firing, The New York Times reported that Rutgers officials were so focused on whether Rice created a hostile work environment for his assistants that they ignored "the larger question" of whether Rice's behavior toward his players in and of itself demanded his firing.